Berbers

 - Parental Engagement

-- Parents are highly involved in children's education, emphasizing the importance of cultural heritage and language.
+- Parents are actively involved in their children's education, often prioritizing cultural education and encouraging bilingual literacy.

 - Family And Social Structure